aw-audio-dj/booking_service_client/readme.md

 ## Usage
 * Start the Server by download this repo

-* Open this Project, open Terminal (via VS-Code) and perform
+* Open this Project in VS Code, open Terminal and perform
 ```bash
 npm install
 ```
-* Start the DEV Server via which will run in Port 4211
+* Start the DEV Server which will run in Port 4211 via
 ```bash
 npm run start2
 ```